google/differential-privacy/cc/testing/evaluation/README.md

 	ratio: The ratio value used in the test.
-	num_datasets: The number of datasets used by the Stochastic Tester. num_samples`: The number samples used to build each histogram in the Stochastic Tester. time(sec): The number of seconds the test took to run.Output from the tests appear in the `results` folder.
+	num_datasets: The number of datasets used by the Stochastic Tester. num_samples`: The number samples used to build each histogram in the Stochastic Tester. time(sec): The number of seconds the test took to run output from the tests appear in the results folder.

 #### Creating Samples with Insufficient Noise